Bradpole Parish Council owns a number of Open Spaces and these are described below.

 Pageants Field and Play Area

-Pageants Close field and play area is a smaller green space (0.33h.a.) on sloping land.
+Pageants Close recreation field and play area is a smaller green space (0.33h.a.) on sloping land.
 It includes a Children’s play area.
-A new Play Tower was installed in October 2015
+A replacement Play Tower was installed in October 2015

-The fencing was replaced with safety compliant fencing in September 2014.
+The play area fencing was replaced with safety compliant fencing in September 2014.

-The area is subject to an annual health and safety check by an independent assessor.
-The 2016 Safety Inspection Report is available here:
+The playground area is subject to an annual health and safety check by an independent assessor.
+The most recent Annual Safety Inspection Report is available here:

 Railway Gardens, Caley Way